-Intervention: If the infant has difficulty maintaining their balance, their equilibrium reactions can be improved by playing in sitting and challenging their balance in all directions.
-This should be done in a very safe environment with pillows all around, and the adult must be careful not to let the infant fall and hurt themself.
-If the infant falls to the side while in sitting, you need to try to teach them to use their hands for balance.
-Start by placing one of their hands out to the side.
-Gently shift them off balance to that side so that they need to use that arm to maintain sitting balance.
+Intervention: If an infant has difficulty maintaining his balance, his equilibrium reactions can be improved by playing in sitting and challenging his balance in all directions.
+This should be done in a very safe environment with pillows all around, and the adult must be careful not to let the infant fall and hurt himself.
+If the infant falls to the side while in sitting, you need to try to teach him to use his hands for balance.
+Start by placing one of his hands out to the side.
+Gently shift him off balance to that side so that he needs to use that arm to maintain sitting balance.
 Try the same procedure on the other side.

-Initially the infant sits by propping themself up with both hands in front of them.
-As their balance and upright posture improve, they maintain the sitting position by placing a hand to one side or the other as needed to keep upright.
-Eventually the infant will be able to hold themself in a good sitting position without the use of hands for balance.6
+Initially an infant sits by propping himself up with both hands in front.
+As his balance and upright posture improve, he maintains the sitting position by placing a hand to one side or the other as needed to keep upright.
+Eventually, the infant will be able to hold himself in a good sitting position without the use of hands for balance.6